 Group’s remuneration policy

-While our remuneration policy is undergoing revision to explicitly include sustainability risk considerations, it already incorporates, among other elements, the adherence to the Citadele Group Code of Ethics and the alignment of stakeholder interests in employee behavior.
+Our remuneration policy includes sustainability risk considerations and incorporates, among other elements, the adherence to the Citadele Group Code of Ethics and the alignment of stakeholder interests in employee behavior.